Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 Sample data selected: Texas 2017-2020

-Initial data processing completed to identify relevant information to explore:
+The initial data processing of the sample data was conducted in a Jupyter Notebook (see: TX_2020.ipynb) using python to execute our ERD model.
+Our ERD model determined the required csv’s, the relevant columns and the relationships for merging the individual data frames together.
+We opted to merge the dataframes using python rather than SQL because the creation of our actual database on AWS wasn’t completed at the time.
+We intend to use SQL to combine the 4 csv files (one for each year) into a single table as part of our deliverable for Segment 2.
+Aly has since populated our S3 bucket with the output csv files generated from the python code as well as all the additional lookup tables included in the bulk download from the FBI website.
+We intend to create future table joins, post machine learning, to ensure any remaining coded values are properly related to their respective, tables.

-Read in csv files of interest, remove extra columns in each df that are not necessary for data analysis, remove records that have NaN values from each df, merge df’s to flatten the hierarchal data structure to allow for initial data exploration
+python: Read in csv files of interest, remove extra columns in each df that are not necessary for data analysis, remove records that have NaN values from each df, merge df’s to flatten the hierarchal data structure to allow for initial data exploration

 ## Mockup Database